-- Corporate sale-leasebacks.
-Most of the STP properties are corporate properties that have been sold to third parties and simultaneously leased back by the corporate seller, often for a long term.
-The usual reason for the seller was to raise additional cash. - Build-to-suit.
-Build-to-suit (BTS) generally refers to office, industrial, or warehouse facilities constructed for a single user and designed specifically for its particular needs.
-In an over-supplied market, BTS eliminates the rent-up risk for developers.
-The completed building is either held by the developer or is sold to a third party who simultaneously enters into a long-term lease with the user. - Existing STPs.
-The third form includes multitenant buildings that ultimately are occupied by a single tenant that expands space plus the two preceding types that are leased to third parties after the original user vacates.
-Since all in this group are "second generation" tenants, buildings in this category are often older than other STPs.
+• Corporate sale-leasebacks.
+Most of the singletenant properties are corporate properties that have been sold to third parties and simultaneously leased back by the corporate seller, often for a long term.
+The usual reason for the seller was to raise additional cash.

+- Build-to-suit.
+Build-to-suit generally refers to office, industrial, or warehouse facilities constructed for a single user and designed specifically for its particular needs.
+In an over-supplied market, build-to-suit eliminates the rent-up risk for developers.
+The completed building is either held by the developer or is sold to a third party who simultaneously enters into a long-term lease with the user. - Existing single-tenant properties.
+The third form includes multi-tenant buildings that ultimately are occupied by a single tenant that expands space plus the two preceding types that are leased to third parties after the original user vacates.
+Since all in this group are "second generation" tenants, buildings in this category are often older than other single tenant properties.